 On the road to decarbonization, Anthropocene’s latest newsletter is your smart guide.
-Each edition will zero in on a key issue, filter out the hype, and point you to terrific writing guaranteed to get you thinking.
+Each edition zeros in on a key issue, filters out the hype, and points you to terrific writing guaranteed to get you thinking.